tskit-dev/tsbrowse/docs/index.md

 ## Contents
 ### Getting started
-This section includes an introduction to tsbrowse, amd notes on how to install and use the app.
+This section includes an introduction to tsbrowse, and notes on how to install and use the app.
     [Introduction](intro.md)
     [Installing tsbrowse](install.md)
 ### Pages